-In addition to the soul liveaboard going to this region, fortunately there are a number of resorts and hotels on the southern tip of Leyte in the Padre Burgos area, ranging from budget to luxury.
+In addition to the soul liveaboard going to this region, fortunately, there are a number of resorts and hotels on the southern tip of Leyte in the Padre Burgos area, ranging from budget to luxury.
 Several of them are specifically diving resorts.
 From November to May the area can get more crowded in anticipation of the whale shark season, and at the Christmas, Chinese New Year, and Easter holidays it may get busy, as well.
 Early booking is recommended at these times.
-Off season discounts are often possible the rest of the year.
-This website is a good source for the available options and can arrange booking:
+Offseason discounts are often possible for the rest of the year.
+This website is a good source for the available options and can arrange a booking:

 With the macro life, beautiful, diverse coral reef and many larger fish, including whale sharks, there are many excellent photo opportunities.
 For information and reviews of diving cameras, click here:

 A cushion for emergencies provides peace of mind when on vacation.
 I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.

 I hope you found this post on Southern Leyte resort diving interesting and useful.
 If you have any questions or ideas, please feel free to share them in the comments section.
 If there is no comments section directly below, click here: >>comments<<